omicscodeathon/denguedrug/README.md

 **Tutorial**

 <p align="justify">
-  <a href="pipeline/README.md">Study pipeline</a> describes how the models were constructed, selected, validtaed and implemented.
+  <a href="pipeline/README.md">Study pipeline</a> describes how the models were constructed, selected, validated, and implemented.
 It also pinpoints how the various scripts were written and put into action.

   <b><i>Molecular Docking and Dynamics Simulations</i></b> though computerized, are also briefly described, and some of the scripts run to compute these analyses are identified and put into action.
 </p>